Solar eclipse: Final totality

 Total solar eclipses are seen on Earth because of a fortuitous combination of circumstances.
 Even on Earth, the diversity of eclipses familiar to people today is a temporary (on a geological time scale) phenomenon.
-Hundreds of millions of years in the past, the Moon was closer to the Earth and therefore apparently larger, so every solar eclipse was total or partial, and there were no annular eclipses.
-Due to tidal acceleration, the orbit of the Moon around the Earth becomes approximately 3.8 cm more distant each year.
+Hundreds of millions of years in the past, the Moon was closer to Earth and therefore apparently larger, so every solar eclipse was total or partial, and there were no annular eclipses.
+Due to tidal acceleration, the orbit of the Moon around Earth becomes approximately 3.8 cm more distant each year.
 Millions of years in the future, the Moon will be too far away to fully occlude the Sun, and no total eclipses will occur.
 In the same timeframe, the Sun may become brighter, making it appear larger in size.
-Estimates of the time when the Moon will be unable to occlude the entire Sun when viewed from the Earth range between 650 million and 1.4 billion years in the future.
+Estimates of the time when the Moon will be unable to occlude the entire Sun when viewed from Earth range between 650 million and 1.4 billion years in the future.